 The Board of Directors decides on the remuneration of the CEO.
 The terms and conditions of employment of the CEO are approved by the Board and specified in writing.

-The service terms and conditions of the current CEO, Arve Jensen, comprise of an annual salary (including holiday pay, and car and phone benefits) of NOK 2,000,000 (approx. EUR 197 thousand) and a performance-based bonus decided by the Board.
-The CEO will have same pension and personnel insurance as the other Company employees in Norway.
+The service terms and conditions of the current CEO, Arve Jensen, comprise of an annual salary (including holiday pay, and car and phone benefits) of NOK 2,050,000 (approx. EUR 203 thousand) and a performance-based bonus decided by the Board.
+The CEO will have same pension and personnel insurance as the other company employees in Norway.
 The contract does not specify the CEO’s retirement age.
 The contract may be terminated by either party by giving six (6) months’ notice.
 The contract does not include any additional severance payment to the CEO in case the company decide to terminate the employment contract.

 The CEO’s bonus is based on the company’s or its individual units’ performance and profitability or on the successful completion of organizational measures.
 These objectives are specified annually.
 The STI part of the plan is paid in cash and the objectives are defined annually.
-The LTI part is a fully equity settled share-based payment transaction and the objectives are defined annually.
+The LTI part is a fully equity settled share-based payment transaction or can be paid in cash subject to Board decision and the objectives are defined annually.

 Remuneration of the Group Executive Team

-The Group Executive Team’s remuneration consists of total salary (including salary in money and typical fringe benefits such as car and phone) as well as long- and short-term incentives as decided by the Board of Directors.
+The Group Executive Team’s remuneration consists of total salary or fee (including salary or fee in money and typical fringe benefits such as car and phone) as well as long- and short-term incentives as decided by the Board of Directors.
 Short-term incentives include a yearly performance-based bonus decided by the Board.
-Long-term incentives include option plans, for which all members of the Group Executive Team are eligible, as well as yearly performance-based share-based incentive plans.
-The Board decides on long term incentive plans.
+Long-term incentives include yearly performance-based share-based incentive plans, for which all members of the Group Executive Team are eligible except for CFO.
+Board decides on long term incentive plans.
 The Group has not taken out any additional pension insurance for the members of the Group Executive Team.

-In 2021, the total salaries, fees and benefits of the Group Executive Team members, not including the CEO Arve Jensen, were EUR 398 Thousand.
-The amount includes short-term performance bonuses of EUR 46 Thousand.
+In 2022, the total salaries, fees and benefits of the Group Executive Team members, not including the CEO Arve Jensen, were EUR 491 thousand.
+The amount includes short-term performance bonuses of EUR 117 thousand.

 Long-term incentive plans for key personnel (option plans)